“A rural hotel with a stylish fusion of old and new, set amid orange groves just a 15-minute drive from the UNESCO-listed city of Evora”

 Breakfast is served until a leisurely midday in the airy dining room at the end of the garden, where there's a vintage motorbike, a piano and a row of arched windows that catch the morning sun.
 It’s a tasty spread of all the usual continental fare - cold meats, cheeses, cereal, fruit, bread and pastries, jams - along with bacon, eggs, homemade orange juice and excellent coffee.

-The dining room is also open on Fridays and Saturdays for dinner.
-The chef mixes traditional Portuguese ingredients with contemporary influences from Europe and beyond and, although we weren’t able to sample them, the results - breaded brie with tomato jam, veal carpaccio with leak cream, bacalhau and coriander risotto - sound very good indeed.
+In the evening, the chef mixes traditional Portuguese ingredients with contemporary influences from Europe and beyond.
+Although we weren’t able to sample them, the results - breaded brie with tomato jam, veal carpaccio with leak cream, bacalhau and coriander risotto - sound very good indeed.

 On all days, a selection of so-called ‘light dishes’ is available until 8pm, and staff will happily set up a table inside or out.
 Don’t be fooled by the description: the portions are large enough for a full meal and make a convenient option for lunch and, if you’re prepared to eat early, dinner.
 We tucked into smoked salmon wraps, spaghetti Bolognese and a delicious caprese salad of juicy tomatoes, mozzarella and sweet Balsamic vinegar, followed by simple yet refreshing bowls of cinnamon-dusted ice cream.
 There’s also an honesty bar in the garden, stocked with juices, beers and wine made especially for Imani by a vineyard-owner friend of José and Mariana.